fioprotocol/fips/fip-3.md

 ## Implementation
 ## Backwards compatibility
-To support backwars compatibility, every FIO Address will elect to be *private* or *public*.
+To support backwards compatibility, every FIO Address will elect to be *private* or *public*.
 If *public* is elected, the FIO Address will continue to function as is.
-If *private* is elected, it will only support new private actions and all public action will respond with advosory that this address only supports private mode.
+If *private* is elected, it will only support new private actions and all public action will respond with advisory that this address only supports private mode.
 To support existing users, all new FIO Addresses will be set to public by default.

 ## Future considerations